CaZa3D/BMGZ/README.md

 ## Description
 We have G2Z at home!

-Geared Z for Pandora's Box using BMG kits, compatible with stock skirts and corners.
+Drop-in geared Z for Pandora's Box using BMG kits, compatible with stock skirts and corners.

 Not yet tested.